syncfusion-content/fileformat-docs/File-Formats/Presentation/Security.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Security/Set-write-protection).

 ### Remove Protection

 You can check whether a PowerPoint Presentation is write protected and remove protection from the write protected PowerPoint Presentation.